All Episodes

 That was last summer, but two summers ago was recovery summer.

-Oh, wait a minute, or was it last summer?
+Or was it last summer?

 Well, whatever it was, it still hasn't happened.

-A week ago, Obama led us to believe that this would be recovery February for Egypt.
+A week ago, Obama led us to believe that this would be Recovery February for Egypt.

 Now, what's clear to me is that I think part of Obama's problem is that he's obsessed with settling past grievances at the expense of future progress.

-This is his slogan, as he does redistributing yesterday's transactions, or as he sees them transgressions.
+He doesn't seem to care as much about winning the future, this is his slogan, as he does redistributing yesterday's transactions, or as he sees them transgressions.

-Obama is now out to settle a score with Mubarak.
+So it became obvious Obama is now out to settle a score with Mubarak because Mubarak humiliated and embarrassed him.

 Has Obama been doing what's necessary and appropriate to have a stable ally in Egypt a year from now?